Welcome to today's edition of the Rush 24-7 podcast.

 That government and regulations will strangle our economy.

-And the fact is that in such a short period of time, had it not been for Barney Frank and people on the other side of the aisle and trying to do the best we can, we leave here with heavy conscience that if we do nothing, then the sacrifice will be felt by employees, their thrift accounts, the saving accounts, more businesses.
+And the fact is that in such a short period of time, had it not been for Barney Frank and people on the other side of the aisle and trying to do the best we can, we leave here with heavy conscience that if we do nothing, then the sacrifice will be felt by employees, their thrift accounts, their saving accounts, more businesses.

-And so, in a sense, we have a political gun at our heads.
+And so in a sense, we have a political gun at our heads.

 There is no reality here.

-You all we have to do is just laugh at this.
+All we have to do is just laugh at this.

 Had it not been for Barney Frank and people on the other side of the aisle trying to do the best we can to what?

-Destroy it.
+Destroy it?

 Still say the people that engineered this need to be the ones investigated.

-Maybe frog march somewhere.
+Maybe frog marched somewhere.

 And I think over the past few days, it's been clear the House Republicans have stood on principle, and we've made this bill better.

-But it clearly is better than it was a week ago.
+It's a perfect no, but it clearly is better than it was a week ago.

-The state of California California needs seven billion dollars.
+The state of California needs $7 billion.

-Now again, California has been run by who?
+Now, again, California has been run by who?

 For how many years?